nintenstuff/seeinsideevenmore/README.md

     <img src="docs/logo.svg"/>
 </p>

-A tool that extracts the assets from a scratch file.
+A tool that extracts the assets from scratch 3 and 2 files.